prateekralhan/DL-based-Toxic-comments-classification/README.md

 * Simply run the command ***pip install -r requirements.txt*** to install the necessary dependencies.
 * In case you need to use your GPU for computation, ensure that you have the right CUDA drivers and CUDNN installed.
 You can read more about this [here.](https://www.tensorflow.org/install/gpu)

+## Dataset:
+The dataset has been taken from [here.](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data)

 ## Usage:
 1. Navigate to the `notebooks` directory and simply run the command:
 ```